raspberrypilearning/gpio-music-box/worksheet.md

     This goes at the very end of the file.

 1. Run the program again, then press the button and you should hear the drum sound played.
-Each time you press the button it should print `playing` to the screen and play the sound.
+Each time you press the button it should play the sound.

-    *If you do not see the word `playing` when you press the button, check you have it wired to the ground rail and pin 2, and that the cables are securely connected.*
+    *If you do not hear the sound when you press the button, check you have it wired to the ground rail and pin 2, and that the cables are securely connected.*

 ## Add a second button